Christopher Ondaatje: Adventurer

 After many years of success, in which Ondaatje was considered one of Toronto's most aggressive and predatory businessmen, he left the business world in 1995.
 He moved to Britain and began a career as a philanthropist and adventurer.
 Travelling through India and Africa, he also became an author, following in the footsteps of his younger brother Michael Ondaatje, a novelist.
 His books describe his travels and adventures.

 His 2003 book Hemingway in Africa details his thesis regarding the life and motivations of Ernest Hemingway.

-Honours
+Titles, honours and arms

 Ondaatje was made a Knight Bachelor by the Queen in 2003 in her 2003 Birthday Honours for his philanthropy and charitable services to Museums, Galleries and Societies.
 He had previously been made a Commander of the Order of the British Empire in the 2000 Birthday Honours, and is an Officer of the Order of Canada and a Senior Fellow of Massey College.

 He was elected an Honorary Fellow of The Royal Society of Literature in 2003.
+In 2004, he succeeded, by re-assignation, the titles of Earl of Rothes, Lord of Leslie, and Sheriff of Fife in the Baronage of Scotland.

 In 2011, he was made an Honorary Fellow of The Royal Canadian Geographical Society (RCGS) and was awarded its Gold Medal.
 In 2013, the RCGS established a medal in his name – the Sir Christopher Ondaatje Medal for Exploration — which is awarded annually to outstanding Canadian explorers.

+Arms

+Personal life

+Ondaatje has three children with his Latvian-born wife, Valda: David Ondaatje, a Hollywood script writer then movie producer, Seira Ondaatje and Jans Ondaatje Rolls.